Technical DataHOW TO CALCULATE THE LOADING CAPACITY FOR MODULAR STRUCTURES

 Shelving is shelving, right?
-Well, there’s more to it.
+Well, there’s more to it than that.
 There are the basic shelves from hardware stores that hold plastic boxes and bins—and then there’s the modular system with which you can create custom-made racking to meet your specific needs.
 Entirely adaptable, modular racks shield your parts from potential damage and free up precious floor space – sound appealing?

 The racking can be adapted to the exact size you need, fit into the designated location you have available.
 They can be designed to accommodate odd shapes such as cutting dies, WIP bulk parts, and raw materials.
 Our Learning section will show you how to create racks and calculate loading capacity.